Jroad-nati/music-artist-api/README.md

        I have tried to create two Test class.

 # What I did not do
-      I did not finished all requirements which is written on the assignment.
+      I did not finished all requirements which is written on the document.
 I have time constraint.
-So I only make one single call to musicbrainz to get artist information and tried to show how can I implement the remaining if I would have more time.

      I did not do enough exception checking and the test cases may not be also sufficient.

-     I did not also do any deployment script or It would be good if I have created a docker file and yaml file for deployment.
+     I did not also do any deployment script.
+I mean like  a docker file or yaml file for deployment.

+     It needs refactroing ,cleaning and optimizing.
+Even I did not take much time to think what the name of the classes, methods and variables should be.
+I just use randomly only to solve the assignment.